-Babies grow out of clothes very quickly, so you don’t need to buy lots of any one item.
+Babies grow out of clothes very quickly, so you don’t need to buy a lot of any one item.

-In general, try to buy or borrow things that are slightly too large, because your baby will get more wear out of them.
-But for sleepwear, it’s best to look for close-fitting things.
+In general, try to buy or borrow clothes that are slightly too large, because your baby will get more wear out of them.
+But for sleepwear, it’s best to look for close-fitting ones.

 Always look for day and night-time baby clothes with low fire hazard labels.